Galaxy power spectrum and biasing results from the LOFAR Two-metre Sky Survey (first data release): Introduction

-The international Low-Frequency Array (LOFAR; \citealt{Haarlem:2013}), a new-generation radio interferometer constructed in northern Netherlands and across Europe, is an excellent radio instrument offering transformational increase in radio survey speed with unparalleled sensitivity and angular resolution in the low-frequency radio regime \citep{Rottgering:2003,Haarlem:2005,Rottgering:2005,Falcke:2007}.
-The LOFAR Two-metre Sky Survey (LoTSS) is a deep $120-168$ MHz imaging survey which is ongoing and being carried out using LOFAR high-band antenna (HBA) observations across the whole northern hemisphere \citep{Shimwell:2017,Shimwell:2019}.
-The LoTSS is mainly aiming to explore the large-scale structure, galaxies, cluster of galaxies and formation and evolution of massive black holes.
-The LoTSS survey will observe millions of radio AGNs, along with a significant number of star-forming galaxies (SFGs) out to the redshift $z\sim 6$, allowing detailed studies of the physics of AGNs, SFGs and their evolution.
-The LoTSS is producing high-fidelity images at central frequency of $144$ MHz with a resolution of $6\arcsec$ and with declination-dependent sensitivity, typically around $100~\mu {\rm Jy}$/beam.
-This is a factor of $10$ more sensitive than the current best high-resolution sky survey, e.g., VLA's FIRST.
-LoTSS will finally detect over $10$ million radio sources, mostly AGNs but with a significant fraction of star-forming galaxies.
+The international Low-Frequency Array (LOFAR; \citealt{Haarlem:2013}) is a new-generation radio interferometer constructed in northern Netherlands and across Europe, offering increase in radio survey speed with unparalleled sensitivity and angular resolution in the low-frequency radio regime \citep{Rottgering:2003,Haarlem:2005,Rottgering:2005,Falcke:2007}.
+The LOFAR Two-metre Sky Survey (LoTSS) is an ongoing deep $120-168$ MHz imaging survey being carried out using LOFAR high-band antenna (HBA) observations across the whole northern hemisphere \citep{Shimwell:2017,Shimwell:2019}.
+The LoTSS aims to explore cosmic large-scale structure, galaxies, clusters of galaxies, and the formation and evolution of massive black holes.
+The LoTSS survey will observe millions of radio AGNs, along with a significant number of star-forming galaxies (SFGs) out to redshift $z\sim 6$, allowing detailed studies of the physics and evolution of AGNs and SFGs.
+The LoTSS is producing high-fidelity images at a central frequency of $144$ MHz with a resolution of $6\arcsec$ and with declination-dependent sensitivity, typically around $100~\mu {\rm Jy}$/beam.
+This is a factor of $10$ more sensitive than previous high-resolution sky surveys, e.g., VLA's FIRST.
+LoTSS will ultimately detect over $10$ million radio sources with a significant fraction of star-forming galaxies.
 A large fraction of LoTSS sources will have optical identifications and photometric redshifts will be available \citep{Williams:2019,Duncan:2019}.
 Furthermore, the WHT Enhanced Area Velocity Explorer (WEAVE) multi-object spectrograph on the William Herschel Telescope will observe optical ($370-970$ nm) spectra of millions of LOFAR radio sources and provide precise redshift information \citep{Smith:2016}.
-Loaded with the most advanced features, speed, sensitivity and photo+spectroscopic redshifts, the LoTSS survey is expected to provide an excellent opportunity for astrophysical and cosmological studies.